 - Uncontrollable shaking

-Like previously mentioned, some sleeping medications have the potential to cause addiction, as well.
-Because of it’s addiction potential, some people may combine sleeping meds with alcohol, something that is extremely dangerous and can cause someone to stop breathing, which could lead to death.
-It is important to be aware of all side effects you may experience and notify your doctor immediately if you are experiencing any side effects to prevent any fatal consequences from occurring.
+As previously mentioned, some sleeping medications can also potentially cause addiction.
+In addition, because of its addiction potential, some people may combine sleeping meds with alcohol, which is extremely dangerous and can cause someone to stop breathing, leading to death.
+Therefore, it is important to be aware of all side effects you may experience and notify your doctor immediately if you are experiencing any side effects to prevent any fatal consequences from occurring.